Discontinuous past: Kisi

 The Kisi or Kissi language spoken in Guinea in West Africa like English has both past progressive and past habitual forms.
 The past progressive "differs from the Past Habitual in that it says nothing about the present state of affairs.
 The Past Habitual conveys that the state no longer obtains or the action is no longer occurring.
 The Past Progressive ... says that an action was once ongoing (and may still be ongoing)".

 Chichewa

-Chichewa is a Bantu language Chichewa spoken in Malawi in central Africa.
+Chichewa is a Bantu language spoken in Malawi in central Africa.
 It has four tenses available to express events in the past.
 Two of them, like the English perfect, imply that the result of the action still prevails: